vrbst/CarND-PID-Control-Project/README.md

 ## Describe how the final hyperparameters were chosen.

-I used the PID parameters what Sebatian was used in the Lesson12: PID Implementation.
+I used the PID parameters what Sebastian was used in the Lesson12: PID Implementation.
 (Kp = 0.2, Ki = 0.004, Kd = 3) This values are satisfying, I decreased the throttle value too (from default 0.3 to 0.2)